open-sdg/open-sdg/docs/upgrading-1-0-0.md

     3. If your site uses the Open SDG mapping functionality, uncomment and adjust the `map_layers` (as described [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/config_data.yml#L53))
 2. Replace the contents of the scripts you use to check and build data.
 They are likely called `check_data.py` and `build_data.py`, in your `scripts` folder.
 Unless you need special customisations, you can use the exact versions from the data starter, [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/scripts/check_data.py) and [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/scripts/build_data.py).

 If you are not able to use this new YAML-based configuration approach, or you would prefer not to, you can use the sdg-build classes directly, as demonstrated [here](https://github.com/open-sdg/sdg-build/blob/master/docs/examples/open_sdg.py).
+This requires some knowledge of Python.

 ### Confirm that your data and metadata passes validation